Matre5/Matre5/README.md

 ### Hi there 👋

 ### I am Matre Aiguokhian
-I am a python and Javascript Programmer, also a data scientist.
+I am a data Scientist/Analyst and Backend Developer.

 🔭 I’m currently working on a Symptom-Based Medicine Recommendation System using Machine learning